The state joined the union on May 23, 1788 – State No 08/13

 He enlisted as a volunteer without pay alongside the « Insurgents » of the 13 English colonies in America who declared independence unilaterally July 4, 1776

-and Washington visit in 1791 / 2 roadmakkers US Route 17 in front of DeBordieu Colony, Georgetown, SC
+Lafayette first landing in America in 1777 and Washington visit in 1791 / 2 roadmakers US Route 17 in front of DeBordieu Colony, Georgetown, SC

 INVOLVEMENT DURING THE AMERICAN REVOLUTION